Queuni/Match3-Core/README.md

 - Fix the ordering of middleware so auth runs before the handler

 - Adjust the pool size to match the actual concurrency we need

+- Remove redundant check that was already covered by the validator